-Question: Is there any instance when it wouldn’t be a good idea to employ object storage?
+Question: Is there an instance when it wouldn't be a good idea to employ object storage?

 Case in Point: Object storage isn't always ideal in cases where one would want to modify the objects often after they were created.
 One can, however, create an edited copy of an object.

 Question: Why would one use object storage in the Hostwinds Cloud Portal?